Medicaid Pharmacy Benefits

 For more information call Member Services at 1-844-385-2192, Nebraska Relay Service 711.

 Many Medicaid members never have a copay.
 These members are:

 - Eighteen years old or younger

 - Pregnant, and for 60 days after the pregnancy ends

 - In a long term care facility

 - In a facility where they have to spend most of their income for medical cost

-- a center for the developmentally disabled
+- Living in a residential facility, adult family home, or center for the developmentally disabled

 - Get help from the State Disability Program

 You can see the Preferred Drug List (PDL) on this page or we can send it to you.
 Medications for family planning (birth control) never have a copay.
 There are some Medicaid members who have a copay for some brand name prescriptions.
 If you are eligible for a copay it will be $3.